wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-model.md

    1. Click "Advanced Settings."
    1. You will see two radio buttons, the first allows you to create a new content type, the second allows you to select one of the content types that already exist in your SharePoint site.
    1. Since you are defining benefits changes letters, which are a new content type, you need to create a new content type called "Benefits change letter."
       1. Click into the drop-down box for Retention Label and select "Confidential."
-This selection is based on the Human Resources manager’s knowledge of document retention requirements.
+This selection is based on the Human Resources manager's knowledge of document retention requirements.
    1. This is also the place to define and assign a retention label to the documents your model identifies.

     ![Graphical user interface, text, application](../media/image013.png)